usherlabs/usher-referrals/packages/app/README.md

 - `env-config.ts`: Contains all NEXT_PUBLIC environment variables exposed to the front end.
 - `integrations.ts`: A single file for integrations with third-party tracking libraries or event management libraries.
 - `types.ts`: Houses all TypeScript Types.

+## Re-branding

+To incorporate our pages into your application, we’ve facilitated the process of re-branding.
+You can find all critical components related to branding UI at `src/brand`, so you can quickly adapt to your organization's needs.

+Besides updating `src/brand/brand.config.tsx`, you will need to generate your favicons for your application by using our tool:

+- Update `app/tools/favicons/favicons-config.ts` accordingly.
+[Learn more →](https://github.com/itgalaxy/favicons)
+- Update `app/tools/source-icon.svg` to the desired icon.
+- run `yarn generate-favicon`.
+It’ll also automatically run at the build step.

 ## What’s next?